cloudfoundry-community/splunk-firehose-nozzle/README.md

 Set the interval for flushing to the heavy forwarder.
 Default is 5 seconds.

 CONSUMER_QUEUE_SIZE -
 Set the internal consumer queue buffer size.
+Default is 10000.

 HEC_BATCH_SIZE -
-Set the batch size for the events to push to HEC (Splunk HTTP Event Collector)
+Set the batch size for the events to push to HEC (Splunk HTTP Event Collector).
+Default is 1000.

 ### Development